last revision: 06 December 2023

 In us, humans, knowledge by identity tends to be covered up, almost entirely, by the other three types of knowledge.
 As we will see in the next chapter, this is the reason that the Indian tradition recommends silencing these other types of knowledge not only as the best way to find our own inner happiness back, but also as the best way to develop wisdom and a type of knowledge that is intrinsically true.

-The existence of knowledge by identity is best understood in the context of the involution and evolution of consciousness we discussed in an earlier chapter.
+The existence of knowledge by identity is perhaps best understood in the context of the involution and evolution of consciousness we discussed in an earlier chapter.
 As we saw there, it must be a conscious force that gives each part of the universe its specific properties, and knowledge by identity is the knowledge aspect of that conscious force.
-In other words, knowledge by identity is the intrinsically perfect and comprehensive knowledge that gives each thing that exists its properties, its form and its function.
+In other words, knowledge by identity is the intrinsically perfect and comprehensive knowledge that each thing has of itself.
 While the consciousness in each entity is to some extent limited and separated out in a manner that is appropriate for that specific entity, it is also, as if in the background, continuous with the consciousness in all other elements and in the cosmos as a whole.
-It is ultimately the same knowledge or "intelligence" that is there in every individual part of the manifestation and in the whole, and it is this, that explains the incredible harmony of the whole, where even the simplest physical thing obeys perfectly all laws of nature that pertain to it.
+So one can look at knowledge by identity as the basic "intelligence" that is there in every individual part of the manifestation and in the whole, and it is the essential oneness between the two that explains the incredible harmony of the whole, where even the simplest physical thing obeys perfectly all laws of nature that pertain to it.
 Secular mystics like J.D Krishnamurti and Bohm called it the intelligence hidden in the universe.
 In a more traditional, religious language, one could say that knowledge by identity is the way the Divine knows — and manifests — itself in the world.

 Once fully developed and purified, Sri Aurobindo considers knowledge by identity the only type of knowledge that can be made completely reliable.
 Within Indian philosophy it is known by different names that each highlight one aspect of it.
 One typical example is the fascinating quaternity of saṃjñāna, ājñāna, vijñāna, prajñāna.
 Another is ātmavidyā, the knowledge of the Self which contains the largely subconscious link that binds our individual consciousness to the cosmic consciousness that sustains the manifestation as a whole.
 But to all this we will come back later.
 We have to consider first the other three types of knowledge that tend to occupy our minds in our ordinary day-to-day existence.

 Knowledge by intimate direct contact is used in all professional skills and attitudes and its systematic training has led to remarkable results in almost all fields of human endeavour, right from management to theatre, dance and sports.
-It will be interesting to see whether a better theoretical understanding of how it actually works could lead to further breakthroughs in these and other areas.
+It will be interesting to see whether a better theoretical understanding of how it actually works could lead to further breakthroughs not only in these areas but also in areas humanity has till now hardly explored or not at all.

 In psychology this third type is known as introspection.
 Psychology cannot do very well without it as it is the simplest way to find out what is going on inside one's mind, but, as the early "introspectionists" found out, it is notoriously difficult to make reliable.
 We will see in the next chapter how the Indian tradition tackles the difficulties inherent in introspection and we will discuss there the two main methods it uses to enhance introspection’s reliability.
 As I hope to show, these Indian methods are not only logically impeccable, but also effective and indispensable if we want to take psychology forward.